JCYuu/forecast-viewer/README.md

 # forecast-viewer

-A forecast component with Vuetify.js for the intranet project
+A forecast component with Vuetify.js for the intranet project, still testing so use run dev command

 ## Recommended IDE Setup